Skip to main content

 Research Engineer (Electrical Machines Design)

-Fred joined QED in June 2023 as an IDCORE Research Engineer.
-He is undertaking his EngD research with QED, focusing on the development of Tocardo’s electrical machines.
-Having graduated from the University of St Andrews with an Integrated Masters in Physics, Fred joined the IDCORE program to apply this knowledge to the renewables sector.
-To their mutual delight, Fred was matched with QED during the IDCORE matching event to work on the R&D of the utility scale turbines, where he will draw on his experience of numerical modelling of radar using Matlab and python to optimise the design.
+Fred joined QED Naval in June 2023 as an IDCORE Research Engineer and is undertaking his EngD research with the company, focusing on the development of Tocardo’s electrical machines.
+After graduating from the University of St Andrews with an Integrated Masters in Physics, he joined the IDCORE programme to apply his skills to the renewables sector.
+Matched with QED during the programme’s selection event, he now contributes to turbine R&D, drawing on his experience in numerical modelling using MATLAB and Python.

 We work with a range of